timzsu/FABLE-AE/README.md

 ## Dependency Installation

 Please use Docker to install the dependencies.
 To do this, first build a Docker image with the Dockerfile in the FABLE folder, and then build a Docker image for AE using the [Dockerfile](./Dockerfile) in the FABLE-AE folder.
-Assume you are in the root directory of the artifact (i.e. the parent directory of `FABLE-AE`), then you can run:
+Assume you are in the root directory of the artifact (i.e., the parent directory of `FABLE-AE`), then you can run:
 ```bash
 sudo docker build ./FABLE -t fable:1.0
 sudo docker build ./FABLE-AE -t fable-ae:1.0